arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 	var jobId = mediaContext.ConvertAssetToSmoothStreaming(asset, true);
 	````

 	> **Speaking Point:** There we go.
 And then I'm just going to update some of the code I showed you earlier so that instead of storing that media inside a storage account, we're instead going to pass it off to Media Services to both store and code and publish.
 And doing that is really easy.
 So what I'm going to do here is just replace these four lines of code.
 This code right here.
-And what all this code is doing is connecting to my Windows Azure Media Services account.
+And what all this code is doing is connecting to my Microsoft Azure Media Services account.
 It's going to create a new asset in Media Services from the stream that was uploaded, get back a URL for it, and then kick off an encoding job to convert it to smooth streaming.
 Just a couple lines of code I can do that.

 1. Place the cursor over the **CloudMediaContext** type and press **CTRL+.** to add the using statement.
 Do the same with **CloudConfigurationManager** on the next line.